The Atiyah-Patodi-Singer index theorem for Dirac operators over C*-algebras: Introduction

 \subsection{Conventions}

 All tensor products are graded and completed.
-When dealing with Hilbert $C^*$- modules they are tensor products of Hilbert $C^*$-modules, else they are projective tensor products (sometimes for clarity denoted by $\ten_{\pi}$.
-All commutators are graded.
+When dealing with Hilbert $C^*$- modules they are tensor products of Hilbert $C^*$-modules, else they are projective tensor products (sometimes for clarity denoted by $\ten_{\pi}$).
+Commutators are graded.
 We use the following convention concerning $L^2$-spaces of Banach algebra valued functions: We use the Hilbert $C^*$-module completion if the Banach algebra is a $C^*$-algebra.
 The completion is given by the norm $\| f \|=| \int f(x)^*f(x) ~dx |^{1/2}$.
-(Here and in general in this paper $|~|$ also denotes a norm.)
-In all other cases the completion is with respect to the norm $\| f \|=(\int |f(x)|^2 ~dx)^{1/2}$.
+(Here and in general in this paper $|\cdot |$ also denotes a norm.)
+If the algebra is not a $C^*$-algebra, the completion is with respect to the norm $\| f \|=(\int |f(x)|^2 ~dx)^{1/2}$.
 An analogous convention holds for $L^2$-spaces of sections of bundles whose fibres are projective modules over a Banach resp. $C^*$-algebra.

 In general, notation and conventions are as in \cite{wa}.
 We refer to \cite[Ch.
-5]{wa} for the notions of Hilbert-Schmidt and trace class operators and results guaranteeing that for our purposes they behave as in the classical case.
+5]{wa} for the notions of Hilbert-Schmidt and trace class operators for $L^2$-spaces of Banach algebra valued functions and results guaranteeing that for our purposes they behave as in the classical case.